Silverzonegames/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-# Official sources of information regarding Silverzone Oy
+# Official sources of information regarding Silverzone Interactive Oy

 All information about the company is only provided in this GitHub repository, the Documentation repository and the company's website.